kesh-lang/kesh/examples.md

 Blocks return the value of the last evaluated expression.
 This can be used to produce a value within a local scope.

+All blocks have lexical scope and allow variable shadowing.

 ```lua
 answer: {
     a: 3